What is Unlicensed Driving?

 You may be charged with this offence if you are caught driving on the road without a valid licence.

-This includes persons who have never held a driver license and persons who have not held a valid license of any kind in Australia in the 5 years prior to the offence.
+This includes people who have never held a driver license and those who have not held a valid license of any kind in Australia in the 5 years prior to the offence.

 What are the penalties for unlicensed driving?